MarcoLupo94/MARBLES/README.md

 * [NPM](https://www.npmjs.com/)

 ### Running the App
+To run the app you must first run `npm i from both the server and client folder

+after that you must install the expo go app on your chosen device

-Once you have run `npm i` from the project folder, you can run the app with the following commands:
+Once you have run `npm i` and installed the app, you can run the app with the following commands:

-* For the server: `npm run serve:api`
+* For the server: `npm run start:prod` inside the server folder
-* For the client: `npm start`
+* For the client: `npm start` inside the client folder

 ## Usage